 It was performed as a reading under the name Cruisical! as part of Loading Dock Theater Company's Forklift Developmental Reading Series in April 2017, and a 15-minute excerpt of the show was performed as part of New Light Theater Project's Darkroom 14 Developmental Series.
-At this point, the story was more in the style of a murder mystery with nearly a dozen characters.
+At this point, the story took on the style of a murder mystery with nearly a dozen characters.

 T&T then embarked on a year-long residency at Access Theater's Residency Program in 2017-18.
 New themes and characters started to emerge.
 The cast size was tightened to a seven-member ensemble, and this working period was filled with creative exuberance.
 The residency culminated in a new draft of the show and a staged reading at The Alchemical Theatre in early 2019.

 Death Cruise was awarded a generous grant through the New York State Council of the Arts to stage a production.
 After a successful IndieGoGo campaign, the full budget was raised and pre-production began.

 The 2019 workshop production of Death Cruise at Access Theatre was directed by Ashley Brooke Monroe, and was extended for an additional week after a positive audience reception.
 This production was later reprised in a special Halloween performance at the Peoples Improv Theater.

 Photos from Darkroom 14 at Access Theatre courtesy of Emily Adar and Ryan McGilloway